Lattice Lattice

 Can my conversations be subpoenaed?

-What if Lattice the company disappears?
+What if Lattice the developer disappears?

 What's the difference between Lattice and Signal?